finos/FDC3/docs/context/ref/Chart.md

 | `style`    | string  | No       | one of: `'line'`, `'bar'`, `'stacked-bar'`, `'mountain'`, `'candle'`, `'pie'`, `'scatter'`, `'histogram'`, `'heatmap'`, `'custom'`      |
 | `otherConfig`* | object  | No |  `{ /* unstandardized additional config */}`  |

-\* It is common for charts to support other configuration, such as indicators, annotations etc., which do not have standarized formats, but may be included in the `otherConfig` element.
+\* It is common for charts to support other configuration, such as indicators, annotations etc., which do not have standardized formats, but may be included in the `otherConfig` element.

 ## Example